khanson679/kilobyteofhelium.net/posts/2022/reflections-on-personality.md

 Introverts, naturally, are the opposite.
 Introverts are strongly effected by external stimuli.
 As a result, they don't need as much stimulation to reach a comfortable level, and can easily be pushed beyond this level.
-This explains why introverts find social interaction tiring.
+This explains why introverts find socializing tiring.
 It's not that they don't need or like it (at least, not necessarily), it's that you can have too much of a good thing.

 I am fairly introverted.